Elvis10ten/elvis10ten.github.io/content/posts/2022-01-20-designing-data-intensive-applications/index.md

 7. We define rules that tell the database about new predicates.
 Here, we define: `within_recursive` and `migrated`.
 These predicates aren’t triples stored in the database, but instead they are derived from data or from other rules.
 8. In rules, words that start with an uppercase letter are variables.
 For example, name `(Location, Name)` matches the triple `name(namerica, 'North America')` with variable bindings `Location = namerica` and `Name = 'North America'`.

+## Chapter 3 — Storage & Retrieval

-## Chapter 4 - Encoding and Evolution
+## Chapter 4 - Encoding & Evolution

 1. Compatibility is a relationship between one process that encodes the data, and another process that decodes it.
 2. Backward compatibility: Newer code can read data that was written by older code.